MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    Has limited access to view organization settings and projects other than those projects they are specifically added to.
 Also, people picker options are limited to those users and groups explicitly added to the project the user is connected to.
    :::column-end:::
    :::column span="2":::
-   Add users to this group when you want to limit their visibility and access to those projects that you explicitly add them to.
-Do not add users to this group if they are also added to the Project Collection Administrators group.
+   Add users to this group when you want to limit their visibility and access to those projects that you explicitly add them to. don't add users to this group if they are also added to the Project Collection Administrators group.
    > [!NOTE]
    > The **Project-Scoped Users** group becomes available with limited access when the organization-level preview feature, **Limit user visibility and collaboration to specific projects** is enabled.
 For more information including important security-related call-outs, see [Manage your organization, Limit  user visibility for projects and more](../../user-guide/manage-organization-collection.md#project-scoped-user-group).
    :::column-end:::